 My husband and I have always had pets.
 In the past, we have boarded our pets when we traveled.
 In recent years, we have found that we prefer to take our pets with us.

-Building on my last article, 5 Essential Tips for Traveling with Pets, I have put together additional information that I hope you will find useful.
+In this article, I have put together some information that I hope you will find useful.
 Our travels involve driving and no air travel, so the following does not apply to air travel.

 We try to pack light when we travel.
 We have a pet bag just like people with children have diaper bags.
 Here’s what goes inside: